 With a rough outline of the ingredients, I started playing with the proportions of jalapeños, chipotle peppers, adobo sauce and onions to see what I preferred, and to tone it down a bit when needed.
 I’m reminded that some prefer a mild red salsa over a fiery chipotle hot salsa recipe.

-What Ingredients are in Mexican Chipotle Salsa?
+Ingredients for Mexican Chipotle Salsa

 Chipotle peppers in adobo sauce are the star of this red salsa recipe.
 They are smoky, spicy and have a unique flavor that makes them so delicious in Mexican food recipes.
 Find them in a small can on the Mexican food aisle of your local grocery store.
 You will need: